PanoptesDreams/Operator-Experience-Legacy/README.md

 This is achieved by placing known applications and data into an appropriate directory within the hierarchy, making them more accessible through logical storage.

+An example of the hierarchy can be found in the [Argus](https://github.com/PanoptesDreams/argus) repository.

 ## Requirements